lassekongo83/plano-theme/README.md

 # Reverting the change to the default GNOME theme
 gsettings set org.gnome.desktop.interface gtk-theme Adwaita
 ```

+To change the gnome-shell theme you need to activate the `User themes` extension on the Extensions page in `gnome-tweaks`.
+1. If it's not installed, then look for the package `gnome-shell-extensions` or `gnome-shell-extension-user-theme` and install it.
+2. Restart `gnome-tweaks` (if it was open) and activate `User themes` on the Extensions page in `gnome-tweaks`.
+3. Go to the Appearance page in `gnome-tweaks` and change the Shell theme to Plano in the drop-down list.
+(If it still shows a yellow rectangle, then restart `gnome-tweaks` or relog.)

 Xfce users can change themes in `Settings > Appearance` and `Settings > Window manager`